rdkcentral/firebolt-apis/requirements/specifications/intents/user-interest.md

 If there is no valid entity to return, then the method **MUST** throw an exception.

-If more than one App returns a valid `EntityInfo`, the value from the App in the foreground **MUST** be used, and the others will be ignored.
+If the foreground App returns a valid `EntityInfo` before the timeout, then, the value from the **MUST** be used.
-If only one is returned, then it may come from the foreground or background app.
-See
-[Lifecycle](../lifecycle/) for more info on Lifecycle states.

 Once a single `EntityInfo` is selected the platform **MUST** dispatch a `Content.onInterestedIn` notification to all Apps that have registered